This article was last updated on March 17

-With the 2016-2017 tax season in full flight, here are five key items you need to be aware of as you get ready to file your taxes:
+With the current tax season in full flight, here are five key items you need to be aware of as you get ready to file your taxes:

-2. Once the IRS starts processing your tax return (only after January 23rd no matter how early you file), you can expect to get your refund within 21 days.
-The exception to this is those claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC), for which the IRS has announced it will hold payment of refunds until February 15 in order to perform further identity verification checks.
+2. Once the IRS starts processing your tax return (return accepted), you can expect to get your refund within 21 days.
+The exception to this is those claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC), for which the IRS has announced it will hold payment of refunds for about 3 weeks in order to perform further identity verification checks.
 Here are the estimated refund payment dates (based on valid returns being accepted) for the latest tax season, but remember that you should wait at least 21 days before contacting the IRS with any refund payment or delay questions.
 The best bet is to review the official IRS Where’s My Refund tool for the latest status of your refund.

 3. Did you know that if your income is below a certain threshold you can actually e-File your taxes for free?
-Thanks to the IRS FreeFile program with major tax software providers, they provide a free version of their tax filing software for millions of taxpayers with incomes of $64,000 or less (some providers have different limits).
+Thanks to the IRS FreeFile program with major tax software providers, they provide a free version of their tax filing software for millions of taxpayers with incomes below a certain level.
 So if your income is below this, expect to file your taxes for free.
 Note that if your tax filing gets complicated or you need additional support, you will likely have to pay for that extra level.

 4. Getting a meeting with an actual IRS agent who can help you with your tax return or refund delays can be a challenge in itself.
 The IRS has recognized that this has been an ongoing taxpayer concern and to alleviate long lines at in-person IRS centers from a first come, first served approach, they have now instituted formal appointments to get in person support.
 To schedule an appointment at a IRS Taxpayer Assistance Centers (TAC) taxpayers can call 844.545.5640 or use the TAC tool to find a location near you.
 Hopefully this means you can get helpful in-person support without having to wait for hours in a long line.